celador/ForceCode/README.md

 # ForceCode for Visual Studio Code

 This extension is a companion for SFDC development with Visual Studio Code.
+It is targeted at developers who want a lightweight and fast way to work with their Salesforce files.
+There's no complicated setup process or project configurations, no external apps to keep open, and no jarring errors knocking you out of your flow.

+To get syntax highlighting, make sure you install the Visualforce and Apex extensions.

 ## Issues